Pregnancy, Birth and Baby is not responsible for the content and advertising on the external website you are now entering.

 Sex during pregnancy

-It's perfectly safe to have sex during pregnancy.
-It is normal for your sex drive to change during pregnancy, so make sure to talk about it with your partner.
+It's usually safe to have sex during pregnancy, though you may experience changes to your sex drive.
+Makes sure to discuss it with your partner.

 Read more on Pregnancy, Birth & Baby website